National Advisory Council for Complementary and Integrative Health

 Objectives and Scope of Activities

-The Council will advise, assist, consult with, and make recommendations to the Secretary of Health and Human Services (Secretary) and the Director, National Center for Complementary and Integrative Health (NCCIH, also referred to as Center) on matters relating to the activities carried out by and through the Center and the policies respecting these activities; may recommend for support grants and cooperative agreements, following technical and scientific peer review; and relating to the functions pertaining to NCCIH described under sections 405 and 406 of the PHS Act, as amended.
+The Council will advise, assist, consult with, and make recommendations to the Secretary of Health and Human Services (Secretary) and the Director, National Center for Complementary and Integrative Health (NCCIH, also referred to as Center), on matters relating to the activities carried out by and through the Center and the policies respecting these activities and to the functions described under section 406 of the PHS Act, as amended.

 Description of Duties

 The Council may recommend to the Secretary, in accordance with section 231 of the PHS Act, as amended, acceptance of conditional gifts for study, investigation, or research on complementary and integrative health treatment modalities, for the acquisition of grounds, or for the construction, equipping, or maintenance of facilities for the Center.

 The Council may review applications for grants and cooperative agreements for research and training and recommend approval of applications for projects that show promise of making valuable contributions to human knowledge; may review any grant, contract, or cooperative agreement proposed to be made or entered into by the Center; may collect, by correspondence or by personal investigation, information as to studies that are being carried on in the United States or any other country as to the diseases, disorders, or other aspect of human health with respect to which the Center was established and, with the approval of the Director of NCCIH, make available such information through appropriate publications for the benefit of public and private health entities, health professions personnel and scientists, and for the information of the general public.